 Sources for historical information about Illinois Wesleyan University from 1850-present.

 Published IWU histories are available for use in the Ames Library and online via our Internet Archive site and other locations (follow the links below).
-The Myers & Teichman text is also for sale in the IWU bookstore.
+The Myers & Teichman text is also available for purchase at the IWU bookstore.

 The links below contain a variety of sources for research about the development of IWU: people, places and events are documented in photographs, publications, personal ephemera and scholarly and creative works.
 You can keep track of collection highlights and additions by subscribing to the archives' blog.